-You are going to want to fix all that stuff and go ahead.
+You are going to want to tinker with your text and that's okay.
 Now's the time.

 But build this process into your book production schedule right now.
-A couple of weeks, to be safe.
+Add a couple of weeks, to be safe.

 Please do not publish your book without hiring a proofreader to make sure errors didn't creep in.
 You may have thought you hit the return key, but maybe you hit the apostrophe key, instead.

-There will come a point when you simply cannot see this stuff any more.
+There will come a point when you simply cannot see things like this any more.